 Most prostate cancer begins in the gland cells in the prostate.
 Known as a silent killer because men often do not have symptoms in early stages, prostate cancer is the most common form of cancer other than skin cancer among men in the United States and is the third leading cause of cancer deaths among men.
 If prostate cancer is detected early and before the cancer spreads, patients have a nearly 100 percent chance of survival after five years.
 Survival rates have increased for all stages of prostate cancer since the 1990s.

-- One in seven men will be diagnosed with prostate cancer in his lifetime.
+- One in nine men will be diagnosed with prostate cancer in his lifetime.

 - In 2018, 164,690 new cases of prostate cancer will be diagnosed in the United States, with 29,430 deaths.